Modular affine Hecke category and regular centralizer: The case of Fl

 \section{The case of \texorpdfstring{$\Fl_G$}{Fl}}

 We continue with the assumptions of Sections~\ref{sec:construction}--\ref{sec:Soergel-type}.
 In this section we briefly indicate how the constructions of Sections~\ref{sec:Perv-G/U},~\ref{sec:construction} and~\ref{sec:Soergel-type} can be adapted to give a description of the more familiar category of tilting $\Iwu$-equivariant perverse sheaves on $\Fl_G$.
+(These results are not used in~\cite{br-pt3}.)